iniqkyyy/notes-2/docs/Math Notes/dict.md

 * #Quadratic is a function that produces a parabola (a mirrored curve), has three forms but is generally $$f(x)=ax^2+bx^1+cx^0$$
 * #First-Second-Differences first differences is the change in $$y$$ when $$x$$ increases by 1, second differences is the change in first differences.
 Quadratic functions has a non-linear first difference (cannot cross the vertex during this comparison), but a linear second difference.
+* #Discriminant is the section of the quadratic formula underneath the square root, if the discriminant is positive then there are two x-intercepts, if it is 0 then there is one x-intercept, and if it is negative there are no real solutions. $$D = b^2-4ac$$
 * #Quadratic-Forms
   * #General-Form is the form $$ax^2+bx+c$$ where $$(0,c)$$ is the y-intercept of the parabola.
   * #Factored-Form is the form $$a(x-m)(x-n)$$ where $$m$$ and $$n$$ are the x-intercepts of the parabola.